demisto/content/Packs/CrowdStrikeFalconSandbox/Integrations/CrowdstrikeFalconSandboxV2/README.md

 Use the CrowdStrike Falcon Sandbox integration to submit and analyze files and URLs.

-This integration is backwards compatible with CrowdStrike Falcon Sandbox v1.
+This integration is backwards compatible with the CrowdStrike Falcon Sandbox integration.

 The maximum file upload size is 100 MB.